wizard1203/waternn/README.md

 # Fully-linear DenseNet
-Implementation of a Fully-linear DenseNet for inspection of water pipe burst.
+Implementation of a Fully-linear DenseNet for pipe busrt location of a water distribution network.

 ## Some cmd arguments:
 *    --arch  choose a kind of architecture to use